 A range of resources to support canteens to implement the NHSCG, including a Quick Reference Guide, posters and calculators, are available at: www.health.gov.au/internet/main/publishing.nsf/Content/phd-nutrition-canteens

 User Guide to the National Healthy School Canteen Guidelines

 The User Guide is specifically for the ACT and will be a step by step guide to understand and apply the NHSCG.
 This resource is being developed by ACT Health in consultation with school canteens will be available in term 2, 2015.
 For updated information go to www.health.act.gov.au/freshtastes

 Fresh Tastes is a free, optional service available to any school in the ACT to help embed a culture of healthy food and drinks.
 Schools can access resources, training, advice and assistance to implement the ACT Public School Food and Drink Policy 2015 and the NHSCG in their school canteen.
 ACT schools are invited to get involved by contacting Fresh Tastes.
 Email email@example.com or visit www.health.act.gov.au/freshtastes

-ACT Nutrition Advisory Service
+ACT Nutrition Support Service (Nutrition Australia ACT)

 ACT Council of Parent and Citizens Associations